flatironinstitute/aLENS/README.md

 - `Protein_*.pvtp` save data for proteins.
 - `ConBlock_*.pvtp` save data for collision and protein constraint blocks.

-For explanation of these `pvtp` files, read the official guide of vtk file format: `https://lorensen.github.io/VTKExamples/site/VTKFileFormats/#parallel-file-formats`.
+For explanation of these `pvtp` files, read the official guide of vtk file format: `https://kitware.github.io/vtk-examples/site/VTKFileFormats/#parallel-file-formats`.
 In short, each `pvtp` file (parallel vtp) is a tiny index to a set of `vtp` files (serial vtp), which holds the actual data.
 `aLENS.X` is written such that each MPI rank writes its own set of data to a unique `vtp` file.
 Therefore the number of `vtp` files in each `pvtp` file index is equal to the number of MPI ranks.
 The restriction is that the index `pvtp` file must appear in the same location as those `vtp` data files.

-These sequeces of files are divided into different subfolders so each subfolder contains no more than roughly 3000 files.
+These sequeces of files are divided into different subfolders so each subfolder contains no more than a few thousand files.
 This is due to the limitations of parallel file systems on some mpi clusters where saving a large number of files in a single directory destroys IO performance or even crashes the executable.

 The data files are saved in different folders, but for postprocessing & visualization, in some cases there are some restrictions that all files of the same sequence must appear in the same folder otherwise the postprocessing or visualization program may fail to load the entire sequence.